If you are on the hunt for outdoor kitchen ideas then you are not alone — this is one hugely popular garden design trend right now.

 No longer content with a bog-standard BBQ and outdoor dining set, homeowners are now after fully-equipped alfresco cooking spaces that can be enjoyed whatever the weather — and the best news is that there's an outdoor kitchen idea for every style, size or garden design.

-So what is an outdoor kitchen?
-A step up from the humble BBQ, an outdoor kitchen will, as standard, incorporate some sort of outdoor cooking appliance, be that a grill or a wood-fired pizza oven, and worktop space to prep.
-However, there's a whole variety of extras that can make up an outdoor kitchen space — from sinks and storage to seating and fridges.
+In order to work well, most outdoor kitchens will, as standard, incorporate some form of cooking appliance, such as a grill or a wood-fired pizza oven, and worktop space to prep.
+Additionally, there is a massive variety of extras that can really enhance an outdoor kitchen space — from sinks and storage, to heaters, seating and fridges.

-Take a look at our pick of the best outdoor kitchen ideas to help inspire your own space.
+So what are you waiting for?
+Now is an excellent time to get going.
+Take a look at our pick of the best outdoor kitchen ideas around to help inspire your own space.

 Creating zones in your garden will help your layout, and this outdoor kitchen idea does it with style.

-Not only is the cooking area, created by Kitchen Architecture, designated by a modern pergola and raised platform, this zone is wrapped in a dark colour to unite it.
-Not only does this help to separate the different function of this area of the garden, it helps to reduce the visual noise of this outdoor kitchen's various appliances and fixtures.
+Not only is the cooking area, created by Kitchen Architecture (opens in new tab), designated by a modern pergola and raised platform, this zone is wrapped in a dark colour to unite it.
+This helps to separate the different function of this area of the garden, but it also reduces the 'visual noise' of this outdoor kitchen's various appliances and fixtures.